Sheepdog Level One

 Question: I don’t own a firearm, how can I complete the course without a weapon?

 Answer: Most of the ranges may be able to rent you a firearm.
-Sheepdog Response also has a very limited supply of rentals.
-Rental costs are apprx. $100.
+You must contact the range directly.

 Question: How much ammo will I need to bring?